Rjmoodie/yardpass-upgrade/SECTION_8_FILE_ORGANIZATION_GUIDE.md

 ## Overview

-Section 8 of the YardPass specification calls for a **feature-first file organization** that groups routes, components, hooks, and services by domain (feature) rather than by type.
+Section 8 of the Liventix specification calls for a **feature-first file organization** that groups routes, components, hooks, and services by domain (feature) rather than by type.
 This approach keeps related code co-located and makes the codebase more maintainable as it scales.

 ---